PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 can learn how to obtain this key and its location by reading [Obtaining a Key for the Azure Translator Service](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Obtaining%20a%20Key%20for%20the%20Azure%20Translator%20Service.md).
-Translations Builder provides a Configuration Options dialog which makes it possible to configure the key and location to access the Azure Translator Service.
+Translations Builder provides a **Configuration Options** dialog which makes it possible to configure the key and location to access the Azure Translator Service.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image27.png"
-style="width:4.29091in;height:1.6191in"
+style="width:5.42656in;height:2.04762in"
 alt="Table Description automatically generated with medium confidence" />

 Once a user has configured an Azure Translator Service key, Translations